Compass/compass/doc-src/content/help/documentation/tuning-vendor-prefixes.markdown

     >> browser-versions(ie)
     ("5.5", "6", "7", "8", "9", "10", "11")

-## Tweeking Support on a Per-Feature Basis
+## Tweaking Support on a Per-Feature Basis

 Each CSS3 module provides feature-specific threshold variables.
 These default to either `$graceful-usage-threshold` or